 What A Driver Should Know About DUI Tests

-So, with other options out there, why do police officers choose the Breathalyzer test?
+So, with other DUI testing options out there, why do police officers choose the Breathalyzer test?
 The answer is short and to the point – a breath test allows police officers to avoid obtaining a warrant and therefore circumvent the Constitution.
 However, national news outlets as recently as this week have reported, the Supreme Court rules cops need a warrant for blood test after drunk-driving arrest situations when a person is suspected of a DUI related offense.

-Avoiding going into too much detail, a DUI/DWI breath test can currently be conducted on suspects without having to obtain a warrant.
+Avoiding going into too much detail, a DUI/DWI breath test for alcohol levels can currently be conducted on suspects without having to obtain a warrant.
 The general situation involves police officers arresting individuals on the suspicion of drinking and driving, bringing individuals to the police station or jail and informing them that refusing to take a breath test can result in being charged with an additional crime.
-Again, this entire process occurs without police officers ever having to obtain a warrant to complete the test.
+Again, this entire process occurs without police officers ever having to obtain a warrant to complete the Breathalyzer test.

 Supreme Court rulings have upheld criminal charges for refusing breath testing, stating this specific test fits within an exception to the requirement of obtaining a warrant.
 With that being said, these same rulings have also established that breath testing is the only exception – urine and a DUI blood test for BAC readings still require officers to obtain a warrant, which means they cannot threaten further legal action should individuals in question refuse to have urine or blood testing completed.

-Because of this exception, it is easy to see why some law enforcement agencies in various states have moved to only offer breath testing for driving under the influence suspects – this type of testing does not require them to obtain a warrant and allows them the opportunity to press additional charges should drivers refuse to complete the testing.
-In order for officers to conduct either of the other two tests, they would have to follow the Constitution and go through the process of obtaining a proper warrant.
+Because of this exception, it is easy to see why some law enforcement agencies in various states have moved to only offer breath testing for driving under the influence suspects – this type of testing does not require police to obtain a warrant and allows them the opportunity to press additional charges should drivers refuse to complete the testing.
+In order for officers to legally conduct either of the other two tests, they would have to follow the Constitution and go through the process of obtaining a proper warrant.

 What Can Be Used As a Good Defense For a Breath or Blood Test Over The Legal Limit of .08 BAC?